MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Hardware-Guidance/supported/21H2_NXP_Processors.md

 ms.topic: article
 ---

-# Windows 10 21H2 Supported NXP Processors
+# Windows 10 IoT Enterprise 21H2 Supported NXP Processors

 Earlier generations and models of the CPUs listed may have limited support for devices on this version of Windows 10.
 Please contact your hardware vendor(s) for specific support details.